JoeyStanley/jekyll-for-designers/resources.md

     * [`dutchmasters`](github.com/EdwinTh/dutchmasters): Instead of coming up with your own colors, why not use ones created by Dutch painters?
 This is an R package by [Edwin Thoen](https://github.com/EdwinTh).

+* [Colors.css: A nicer color palette for the web](http://clrs.cc) look like nice, customizable colors that work great for websites.

 #### Creating your own color palettes

 * If you want to make your own discrete color scale in R, definitely check out [Garrick Aden-Buie](https://www.garrickadenbuie.com)'s tutorial, *[Custom Discrete Color Scales for ggplot2](https://www.garrickadenbuie.com/blog/custom-discrete-color-scales-for-ggplot2/)*.